Donders-Institute/PRESTUS/documentation/doc_pseudoCT.md

 see [this issue](https://github.com/Donders-Institute/PRESTUS/issues/43)

-To inform skull properties by pCTs in simulations, set `parameters.usepseudoCT = 1`.
+To inform skull properties by pCTs in simulations, set `parameters.usepseudoCT = 1`, define `parameters.t2_path_template` as the `pseudoCT.nii.gi` in the simnibs output directory, and choose `parameters.pseudoCT_variant`.
 The current code supports the following variants to use pCTs to inform skull tissue parameters.
-They are specified via `parameters.pseudoCT_variant`.
-Note that only the above described procedure to derive pCTs is supported.
+Note that this affects only the pCT-to-tissueproperty conversion, only the above described procedure to derive pCTs is currently supported.

 - `carpino` | (**default**) Algorithm described in Carpino et al. (2024). <br>